alpacahq/pipeline-live/README.md

-# ⚠️ This is software is very outdated and is not recommended for use in new setups ⚠️
+# ⚠️ This software is very outdated and is not recommended for use in new setups ⚠️

 We will keep this project up and with the documentation for the parts that remain for those users who are still using this, but we suggest migrating to another tool